trueos/trueos-docs/trueos-handbook/preinstall.rst

   the workaround in this
   `PR <https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=160838>`_.

-* **Internal wireless:** some chipsets do not have a FreeBSD driver yet.

 * **Synaptics:** depending upon the hardware, you may or may not be able to disable the system's touchpad.
 This
   `forum post <https://forums.freebsd.org/threads/17370/#post-100670>`_
   describes how to enable Synaptics and some of the :command:`sysctl` options that this feature provides.

-* **Optimus graphics:** the current workaround is to disable Optimus in the BIOS, set the onboard Intel video to be dominant, or to change the graphics mode to discrete.

 If you wish to test your laptop's hardware, use the "Hardware Compatibility" icon in the :ref:`Language Selection Screen` before